Jeremy Wolfenden: Biography

-He died aged 31 in what appeared to be suspicious circumstances in Washington D.C.
+He died on 28 December 1965, aged 31, in what appeared to be suspicious circumstances in Washington, D.C.
 It was claimed he had fainted in the bathroom, cracked his head against the washbasin and died of a cerebral haemorrhage.
 It is now thought likely that he died of liver failure brought on by his excessive drinking.

 Wolfenden's own views survive.
 For instance, in a letter to Michael Parsons, an Oxford friend, from Paris, January 1961:"There is just no such thing as anyone’s real personality.
 Personalities are the product of the initial feelings or attitudes someone takes up and the needs of the situation they find themselves in...and, for that matter, the initial feelings themselves are the product of earlier conflicts of that sort.
 There is a dialectic of personality, just as there is dialectic of history (and it’s just as unpredictable)."

 A short biography of Wolfenden appears in the book The Fatal Englishman by Sebastian Faulks.
 Julian Mitchell's play Consenting Adults (2007), screened by BBC Four, is based on the relationship of father and son, played by Charles Dance and Sean Biggerstaff respectively.
 Biggerstaff won a BAFTA Scotland award for Best Television Actor for his performance.